LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-1-RAG.md

 ## How RAG works

-See the explanation below this diagram.
+ A RAG system operates in two distinct timeframes: *Setup Time* (when a developer create the RAG chatbot and upload files) and *Run Time* (when a user asks a question).
+(This explaination continues below the diagram.)

 ![6-complete-rag-architecture](Images/6-complete-rag-architecture.png)

- A RAG system operates in two distinct timeframes: *Setup Time* (when a developer create the RAG chatbot and upload files) and *Run Time* (when a user asks a question).
+*Diagram from: [A Simple Guide To Retrieval Augmented Generation Language Models](https://www.smashingmagazine.com/2024/01/guide-retrieval-augmented-generation-language-models/)&mdash;Smashing Magazine*

 ### Setup Time (The "Ingestion" Pipeline)